electron/electron/docs/api/browser-window.md

       [Chrome Content Scripts][chrome-content-scripts].
 You can access this context in the dev tools by selecting the 'Electron Isolated Context' entry in the combo box at the top of the Console tab.
-    * `worldSafeExecuteJavaScript` Boolean (optional) - If true, values returned from `webFrame.executeJavaScript` will be sanitized to ensure JS values can't unsafely cross between worlds when using `contextIsolation`.
-Defaults to `true`. _Deprecated_
     * `nativeWindowOpen` Boolean (optional) - Whether to use native `window.open()`.
 Defaults to `false`.
 Child windows will always have node integration disabled unless `nodeIntegrationInSubFrames` is true. **Note:** This option is currently